LairdCP/BLE_Gateway_Firmware/docs/readme_nbiot_lwm2m.md

 Issue these commands **from the pinnacle_100_firmware directory**.

+> **WARNING:** If using windows, checkout code to a path of 12 characters or less to avoid build issues related to path length limits.

 Build without mcuboot:

 > **Note:** `[board]` should be replaced with `mg100` or `pinnacle_100_dvk`